Oregon Failure

-Oregon Failure is a studio album by American rapper Sleep, a member of the Pacific Northwest hip hop collective Oldominion.
+Oregon Failure is the fourth studio album by American rapper Sleep, a member of the Pacific Northwest hip hop collective Oldominion.
 It was released on Strange Famous Records in 2014.
 The album is entirely produced by Maulskull, and it features guest appearances from Ceschi, Onry Ozzborn, and Pigeon John, among others.

 Music

 Oregon Failure is entirely produced by Seattle producer Maulskull, and it features guest appearances from Ceschi, Xperience, Tony Ozier, Onry Ozzborn, Nyqwil of Oldominion and Pigeon John.